cloudmesh-community/book/chapters/login-node.md

 # Development Compute Server

 While interacting with clusters we need a computer from which we can log into the cluster.
-Such a computer could be your Laptop hosting OSX or Windows10 as an operating system.
+Such a computer could be your Laptop hosting macOS or Windows10 as an operating system.

-## OSX
+## macOS

-OSX is a very good OS to conduct our work.
-We have done A lot of activities on OSX and know it works.
+macOS is a very good OS to conduct our work.
+We have done A lot of activities on macOS and know it works.
 To make thinks more UNIX like we recommend that you use `homebrew`.

 ## Windows 10 Education or Pro